 During the Napoleonic wars, the Duke of Wellington stationed his troops in the Bucelas region, north of Lisbon.
 There, he drank a white wine made with Arinto, an indigenous varietal.
 He enjoyed it so much that, after the war, he imported large quantities back to England.
 Wellington offered some bottles of Bucelas to King George III, who claimed that they cured him of a troublesome kidney disease.
 The wine continued to gather fame during the Victorian era.
 German Rieslings were known in England as “Hock,” so London wine merchants called Bucelas “Portuguese Hock.”

 When the British publisher Henry Vizetelly arrived in Portugal in 1877 to work on a book about wine, his first stop was Bucelas.
-He writes that the young wine is “remarkably fresh in flavor,” and the older wines are “rounder and more aromatic” with a “soft, almondy after taste.”
+He writes that the young wines are “remarkably fresh in flavor,” and the older wines are “rounder and more aromatic” with a “soft, almondy after taste.”
 He concludes that: “Certainly purer wines than these are not easily met with.”

 Bucelas was enjoyed by Thomas Jefferson and Charles Dicken, but its fame dwindled over time.
 If you’re in Portugal, make sure to try this inexpensive, wonderful wine.
 Wine fashions come and go, but the remarkable freshness of Bucelas is here to stay.